Guild Insurance

-Despite the national authority for Australia's early childhood education and care sector (ACECQA) confirming that "91% of services meeting the National Quality Standard (or higher)" (on 6 February 2025 (based on November 2024 ACECQA Snapshot), the Productivity Commissioner's latest annual Report on Government Services (on 11 February 2025) highlights a very different reality especially for services in New South Wales:
+Despite the national authority for Australia's early childhood education and care sector (ACECQA) confirming that "91% of services meeting the National Quality Standard (or higher)" (as published in ACECQA's Q2 2025 NQF Snapshot), the Productivity Commissioner's latest annual Report on Government Services (on 10 February 2026) continues to highlight a very different reality especially for services in New South Wales:

-For the fifth consecutive year, NSW not only has the highest number of breaches than any other Australian state or territory, NSW had more breaches than the rest of the nation combined!
+For the sixth consecutive year, NSW has the highest number of confirmed breaches compared to any other Australian state or territory.
+But FY2024/2025 is the first year after five consecutive years where NSW does not have more breaches than the rest of the nation combined!

-The latest Report on Government Services also shows that NSW services continues to have the highest probability of attracting breaches:
+The latest Report on Government Services also shows that NSW services have dropped to continue to having the third highest probability of attracting breaches:

-What does not make sense is the starkly low number of prosecutions (ie enforcement actions) that the NSW Department of Education has taken over the same period given NSW's ever-growing number of breaches.
+What does not make sense is the still starkly low number of enforcements and decision actions that the NSW Regulatory Authority has taken over the same period given NSW's significantly high number of breaches.
+And this is despite the NSW Regulatory Authority (now the NSW Early Learning Commission) appearing to be making more enforcement and decision actions.

-Taking the two sets of data into consideration, especially given the extremely low number of enforcement actions relative to the huge number of breaches (generated) in NSW, thankfully these do not appear to translate to a systemic loss of children's safety.
+Taking the two sets of data into consideration, especially given still the extremely low number of enforcement actions relative to the huge number of breaches in NSW, thankfully these do not appear to translate into a systemic loss of children's safety.

 That said, ACA NSW has consistently and overtly been concerned about the increasing workload and burdens on early childhood education and care services.